 “I would go to sleep right now.
 I’m just so tired.”

-I felt better, but I also realized I still needed sleep.
-So when I got home, I went to sleep.
+I felt better, but I also realized I still needed sleep so when I got home, that’s what I did: I went to sleep.
 Then I did feel better.

 I’ll outline the steps I went through in a moment, but let me give you another example first, as all situations will certainly be different, and may involve changing or adding questions.
 Here’s the next one:

 “Because I have so much to do and not enough time to do it.”